-Along with these already impressive institutional innovations, China has for the past five years put forward what appears to be the most ambitious economic integration project in modern history outmatching the financial instruments of the Marshal Plan by many orders of magnitude: The New Silk Road or as it has been officially framed: the ‘Belt and Road’ Initiative (BRI).
-According to recent statements from senior Chinese officials this initiative is already offering “early harvests” through international cooperation and has put China to the forefront of the global stage.
-Now the uncertain international environment and the unpopular image of Trump in Europe makes the Chinese willing to grab the momentum and take the BRI to a new level.
+Along with these already impressive institutional innovations, China has for the past five years put forward what appears to be the most ambitious economic integration project in modern history outmatching the financial instruments of the Marshal Plan by many orders of magnitude: The New Silk Road or as it has been officially framed: the ‘Belt and Road’ Initiative.
+According to recent statements from senior Chinese officials, this initiative is already offering “early harvests” through international cooperation and has propelled China to the forefront of the global stage.
+Now the uncertain international environment and the unpopularity of Trump in Europe makes the Chinese willing to grab the momentum and take the BRI to a new level.

-The Silk Road Summit, officially called the ‘Belt and Road’ Forum for International Cooperation (“yi dai yi lu” guoji hezuo gaofeng luntan), is planned to take place on May 14-15 this year, in Beijing.
+The Silk Road Summit, officially called the ‘Belt and Road’ Forum for International Cooperation took place on May 14-15 in Beijing.
 Officially announced at Davos by Xi Jinping, Chinese government bodies and state media have since then carefully let out information surrounding the summit.
-According to most recent announcements, at least 20 world leaders will attend the summit, coming from Asia, Europe, Africa and Latin America.
-Along with them, ministerial delegations, representatives from international organizations, former dignitaries, well-known industry figures, and influential experts will also be invited.
-As “the most important diplomatic event of 2017 to be held in China”, these guests will be greeted by President Xi Jinping himself.
-Echoing in opposite the recent declarations of the Trump administration, the theme of the summit will touch upon a core tenet of globalization: trade connectivity.
+Two dozen world leaders attended the summit, coming from Asia, Europe, Africa and Latin America.
+Along with them, ministerial delegations, representatives from international organizations, former dignitaries, well-known industry figures, and influential experts were also present.
+Echoing in opposite the recent declarations of the Trump administration, the theme of the summit revolved around a core tenet of globalization: trade connectivity.

-An enthusiasm similar to the one displayed recently by Xi Jinping at Davos can be expected.
 The summit has been officially described as “the most important Chinese diplomatic event of 2017,” “a strategic move to invigorate world economy,” “a major platform to deepen international cooperation,” and an occasion to “draw out the blueprint for the ‘Belt and Road,’” all this as China is gradually upgrading its responsible leadership role internationally.
-The summit will also allow China to clarify its ‘Belt and Road’ initiative, known for its grand but vague ambition.
+The summit also provided China an opportunity to clarify its ‘Belt and Road’ initiative, known for its grand but vague ambition.
 Ultimately, it is in line with China’s loud condemnation of protectionism, and continued championing of globalization.

 A game changer?